dspsandbox/AD9958-real-time-RF-source/README.md

 ## Python API
 The Python APi is available by adding the *AD9958* folder into the working directory of your Python interpreter.
 A full documentation is available under https://gkpau.github.io/AD9958-real-time-RF-source/.

-Please refer to the provided Examples for a detailed implementation of the different functionalities of the AD9958.
+Please refer to the provided **Examples** for a detailed implementation of the different functionalities of the AD9958.
+Note that when downloading the current repository the set of examples are ready to use from inside the *Examples* folder.